-The school has a program of Online training to keep all staff updated.
-For 2021-2 a full program of Online training, as well as training with other schools across the MAT has been planned.
-This will include:
+The school has a program of Online training delivered through the National College to keep all staff updated.
+For 2022-23 a full rolling program of Online training, as well as training with other schools across the MAT has been planned.
+This includes:

-- Annual Child Protection update training
+- Annual Child Protection & safeguarding update training

 - First Aid

+- Child on Child abuse

-- GDPR in Education
+- Data Protection & GDPR in Education

 - Prevent anti- radicalisation training

 - Online safety

 - SEND Code of Practise

 - Understanding Sexual Harassment & Sexual Violence

 - FGM- Female Genital Mutilation